 Other homemade motion lamp designs use more complicated combinations of materials to create better displays.
 In most cases, acquiring all the necessary ingredients for building a lamp yourself is actually more expensive than simply buying a commercial model.
 It is an interesting project, however, and it's an excellent way to fully explore how liquid motion lamps work.

 If you are interested in making your own lamp, keep in mind that dealing with these sorts of materials and constructing any device with a heating unit is potentially hazardous.
 Don't undertake such a project unless you have a good knowledge of the materials involved or you are assisted by someone who does.
 Make sure you aren't handling any dangerous chemicals and, as with any chemistry experiment, wear eye protection and an apron.
 Most of the sites that feature motion lamp plans also include disclaimers disavowing any responsibility because they are fully aware of the potential dangers involved.

-To learn more about the history and construction of motion lamps, check out the links on the next page.
+To learn more about the history and construction of motion lamps, check out the links below.
 You'll also find plenty of pictures of the many commercial motion lamp designs released through the years.

 - How Light Sticks Work

 - How Black Lights Work

 - How does a boat float in water?